MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-Item.md

 > [!CAUTION]
 > If you are creating a **SymbolicLink** to a folder on Windows, you must use a fully-qualified
 > path.
-If you use a relative path, the link is create as a file-type link instead of a
+If you use a relative path, the link is created as a file-type link instead of a
 > directory-type link.

 ### Example 8: Use the -Force parameter to attempt to recreate folders